Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 Persons to register in the EES system

-• Seasonal workers when their employment contract is less than 3 months, whether they hold a residence card or not,
+• Seasonal workers when their employment contract is less than 3 months, whether they hold a residence card or not

-• Third-country nationals who are family members of an EU citizen and who do not have a ‘family member’ residence card.
+• Third-country nationals who are family members of an EU citizen who do not have a ‘family member’ residence card.

 Third-country nationals who are refused entry shall also be registered in the EES system.